The Best Fatty Liver Diet: Modified Mediterranean Diet

 I am confident that it was the most important factor in reversing my fatty liver!

 I don’t claim to have it, but common sense and all the hours of reading and learning made me realize that there’s one diet out there, available for thousands of years, that works best when it comes to healing your liver.
-So my answer is:
+So my answer is: The Mediterranean Diet.

-mediterranean diet for fatty liver
+Mediterranean diet for fatty liver

 Or, better said, a common sense, modified version of the Mediterranean Diet, slightly adjusted to make it safer for those who have NAFLD.